 - Chop leaves to flavor salads and for use in fish and potato dishes

-- Decorative lavender colored globe flowers can be added to salads
+- Add decorative lavender globe flowers to salads

 - Self-sows abundantly if not deadheaded